 01 of 08

-The largest wine area in New Zealand (producing in fact more than half of New Zealand's wine), Marlborough is the home to New Zealand's most famous wine, made from the sauvignon blanc grape.
+The largest wine area in New Zealand (producing, in fact, more than half of New Zealand's wine), Marlborough is the home to New Zealand's most famous wine, made from the sauvignon blanc grape.
 Take a car and spend a few days visiting some of Marlborough's wineries.
-Most have wines available for tasting and a number also have their own restaurant or cafe, where you can enjoy the wine alongside
+Most have wines available for tasting and a number also have their own restaurant or cafe, where you can enjoy the wine alongside great food.

 02 of 08